 \subsection{Experiments Organization}

-The first step in conducting experiments is the data preparation that involves loading 3D scene models, configuring lighting, and agent paths and velocity.
-The latter can done within Habitat Sim~\cite{szot2021habitat} by adjusting corresponding JSON files.
+The first step in conducting experiments is data preparation, which involves loading 3D scene models, and configuring lighting, agent, and path.
+The latter can be done within Habitat Sim~\cite{szot2021habitat} by adjusting the corresponding JSON files.

-Two various datasets have been deployed for testing in Habitat-Sim environment~\cite{szot2021habitat}.
-The first one is a synthetic Replica CAD~\cite{szot2021habitat} dataset that was selected because of its flexibility in configuring test conditions and available precise ground truth for both object positions and scene semantics \cite{straub2019replica}.
-The second one is a photo-realistic Habitat-Matterport 3D Research Dataset (HM3D)~\cite{ramakrishnan2021habitat}, which is one of the largest collection of high-resolution indoor 3D scans.
+Two datasets have been deployed for testing in Habitat-Sim environment~\cite{szot2021habitat}.
+The first one is a synthetic Replica CAD~\cite{szot2021habitat} dataset that was selected because of its flexibility in configuring test conditions and the availability of precise ground truth for both object positions and scene semantics.
+The second one is a photo-realistic Habitat-Matterport 3D Research Dataset (HM3D)~\cite{ramakrishnan2021habitat}, which is one of the largest collections of high-resolution indoor 3D scans.

-We assigned sets of 22 scenes from the ReplicaCAD dataset and 8 scenes for ReplicaCAD~\cite{szot2021habitat} and HM3D~\cite{ramakrishnan2021habitat} datsets respectively distinct in test conditions' configurations: \begin{itemize} \item pairs of start and goal robot poses have been assigned randomly from an available navigation mesh to cover most of the available scene; \item collision-free path between terminal states have been defined relying on a GreedyGeodesicFollower motion planner available in Habitat-Sim; \item Lighting conditions have been set to the following scenarios: \begin{itemize} \item \textit{"baseline"} configuration uses the static not-uniformly distributed light sources available as a default scenario for the Replica CAD dataset only; \item \textit{"nominal lights"} configuration relies on the mesh itself emitting light without any added light sources.
+We assigned sets of 22 scenes from the ReplicaCAD dataset and 8 scenes from the HM3D dataset, each with distinct test condition configurations: \begin{itemize} \item Pairs of start and goal robot poses were randomly sampled from the available navigation mesh to ensure broad coverage of each scene; \item Collision-free path between terminal states has been defined relying on a GreedyGeodesicFollower motion planner available in Habitat-Sim; \item Lighting conditions have been set to the following scenarios: \begin{itemize} \item \textit{"baseline"} configuration uses the static, not-uniformly distributed light sources available as a default scenario for the Replica CAD dataset only with baseline; \item \textit{"nominal lights"} configuration relies on the mesh itself emitting light without any added light sources.
 This means using baked lighting for HM3D and uniformly glowing meshes for ReplicaCAD; \item \textit{"camera light"} introduced extra directed light source attached to the camera; \item \textit{"dynamic lighting"} corresponds to changing light conditions along robot path; \end{itemize} \item Nominal value of robot's constant reference velocities along path were set to 0.75 m/s for transition and 0.8 rad/s for rotation, while for a \textit{"velocity"} modification, we doubled these values for ReplicaCAD \textit{"baseline"} and HM3D \textit{"nominal lights"} conditions; \end{itemize}